epage/epage.github.io/blog/talks/2025-05-14-performance.md

 > ### Why Zig over Rust?
 >
-> Rust's compile times are slow.
-Zig's compile times are fast.
+> **Rust's compile times are slow.** Zig's compile times are fast.
 This is not the only reason, but it's a big reason.
 >
-> Having a slow feedback loop has been a major drain on both our productivity and also our enjoyment when working on the code base.
+> Having a slow feedback loop has been **a major drain on** both our **productivity** and also our **enjoyment** when working on the code base.
 Waiting several seconds to build a single test, before it has even started running, is not enjoyable.

 *\- Richard Feldman on migrating Roc from Rust to Zig*

 ???

 Unfortunately, its not enough.

+A factor in Roc moving away from Rust is the affect of build times.
+This isn't just making things slower, its affecting how people feel when programming Rust.

 People aren't needing 1% to 2% improvements, they are needing order of magnitude improvements.